 Believe it or not, some people remember a time without Youtube.
 Back in 2006, when Youtube was just starting, many people were captivated by the new concept of a vlog (video blog), particularly LonelyGirl15.

-It eventually came out that the vlog was nothing more than a scripted series created by three filmmakers.
+It eventually came out that the vlog was just a scripted series created by three filmmakers.
 Furthermore, the characters in the vlog were acting, and none of it was real.
-The fact that the vlog was a hoax didn’t deter viewers, though, as the series actually became more popular, spawned a few spin-off “shows,” and even won some awards.
+The fact that the vlog was a hoax didn’t deter viewers, though, as the series actually became more popular, spawned a few spin-offs “shows,” and even won some awards.

 Sports, Music and TV Hoaxes